The dynamical Schr\"odinger problem in abstract metric spaces

+Note that it is part of our statement that the maximum and the minimum are attained.

 \begin{rmk}{\rm Heuristically, \eqref{eq:derivative} is nothing but the envelope theorem.
 Indeed, if $\eps \mapsto \cost_\eps(x,y)$ were differentiable, then its derivative would be given by $\partial_\eps\mathcal{A}_\eps = 2\eps\mathcal{I}$ evaluated at any critical point, i.e.\ at any $\omega^\eps\in\Lambda_\eps(x,y)$.
 However, since we do not know in our general metric framework that Schr\"odinger problem has a unique solution, we are not able to prove pointwise differentiability as in \cite{ConTam19} and we have to face the possibility of a gap between the left and right derivatives.
 In any case, for a.e.\ $\eps>0$ this gap is zero, because $\eps \mapsto \cost_\eps(x,y)$ is locally absolutely continuous in $(0,\infty)$ and therefore a.e.\ differentiable.
 This means that, up to a negligible set of temperatures, the left and right derivatives match and $\mathcal{I}$ is constant on $\Lambda_\eps(x,y)$.
+All these facts as well as the strategy of proof closely follow a variational interpolation argument which adapts the envelope theorem to the non-smooth setting and, to the best of our knowledge, dates back to De Giorgi.

 If for whatever reason the Schr\"odinger problem \eqref{eq:schrodinger_pb} were uniquely solvable (which is in particular true for the classic Schr\"odinger problem, as proved in \cite[Theorem 4.2]{GigTam20}), then the left and right derivatives would be trivially equal and Lemma \ref{lem:continuity} would give that $\eps \mapsto \cost_\eps(x,y)$ is actually $C^1((0,\infty))$.
-Furthermore, the cost would also be twice differentiable a.e.\ since by Lemma \ref{lem:monotone-fisher} its first derivative $2\eps\mathcal{I}(\omega^\eps)$ would be the product of a linear function and of a monotone one. }\fr \end{rmk}